OndrejSevcak/BlazorBlogStorage/Posts/OAS/OpenApiSpecification.md

 - An industry standard to design and document HTTP APIs
 - Language-angnostic API interface
 - Can be written-first by analyst or API designers
-- Or generated from code after development
+- Or generated from code by developers

 ## How to write you first OpenAPI Specification